 Owen was to have been lowered to the wrestling ring and then pull the hand release, which would open the snap shackle and allow him to step away from the rope.
 Somehow the snap shackle opened when Owen was being staged for the stunt while he was suspended alongside the catwalk 80 feet in the air.

-Initial thinking on the night of the accident was that Owen might have accidentally grabbed the release line in fear as he hung above the ring (in spite of it reportedly being securely taped to his harness), but my experimentation with the sample hardware a few days later led me to believe the heavy cape/robe Owen was wearing pressed on an inappropriately taught section of the release line between the snap shackle and his shoulder, and when Owen felt his robe slipping or being lifted up by the line he grabbed at the robe, which further pressured the release line causing the snap shackle to open.
+Initial thinking on the night of the accident was that Owen might have accidentally grabbed the release line in fear as he hung above the ring (in spite of it reportedly being securely taped to his harness).
+Still, my experimentation with the sample hardware a few days later led me to believe the heavy cape/robe Owen was wearing pressed on an inappropriately taught section of the release line between the snap shackle and his shoulder.
+When Owen felt his robe slipping or being lifted up by the line, he grabbed at the robe, which further pressured the release line causing the snap shackle to open.

 It shocked me that a professional rigger would fly a wrestler with no stunt experience using just a single snap shackle without any back-up.
 When the rest of our crew learned how the stunt had been rigged, they were equally aghast.